 (#5 of 8 in Series)

-The Children’s Long-Term Support (CLTS) Program provides funding and support for families who have children with disabilities, who are Medicaid eligible, so they can care for their children at home and participate in their communities.
-This fact sheet explains how your child’s Individual Services Plan is developed.
+The Children’s Long-Term Support (CLTS) Program provides funding and support for families who have children with disabilities so they can care for their children at home and fully participate in their communities.

 Creating an Individual Service Plan (ISP)

-Once you’ve applied to the CLTS Program, your child is found eligible, and they are enrolled, your family will work with a Support and Service Coordinator (SSC) to create an ISP.
+Once your child is found eligible and enrolled in the program, your family will work with a Support and Service Coordinator (SSC) to create an Individual Service Plan (ISP).
+This plan must be completed within 60 days of being enrolled in the CLTS Program.

-Your child’s ISP is a guide of the services and supports needed for your family to reach your child’s goals.
-The plan also identifies things that the CLTS Program may pay for and programs or services the SSC has identified for your child participate in over the next year.
+The ISP identifies things that the CLTS Program may pay for and outlines the programs or services the SSC has identified for your child to participate in over the next year.
+It may include both formal and informal programs and services that are provided by your child’s school or medical providers.

 Tip for Families